sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ***Simple.*** This weapon can be used with very little skill or training, and all creatures gain proficiency with it.

 ***Thrown.*** This weapon can be thrown as a ranged weapon attack.
-The thrown property lists two numbers after it, both measured in feet?óthe first is the weaponís normal thrown range, and the second is the weaponís maximum range.
-You have disadvantage on attack rolls made beyond the weaponís normal range, and you cannot make attacks against targets beyond the weaponís maximum range.
+The thrown property lists two numbers after it, both measured in feet?√≥the first is the weapon√≠s normal thrown range, and the second is the weapon√≠s maximum range.
+You have disadvantage on attack rolls made beyond the weapon√≠s normal range, and you cannot make attacks against targets beyond the weapon√≠s maximum range.
 Additionally, when using this weapon to make a ranged weapon attack, you may choose to use your Strength modifier or Dexterity modifier for its attack and damage roll.

 ***Two-Handed.*** You must use two hands to wield this weapon.